Doctor Spectrum

 Doctor Spectrum is the name of several fictional characters appearing in American comic books published by Marvel Comics.
 There have been five versions of the character to date—three supervillains from the mainstream Marvel Universe belonging to the team Squadron Sinister (Earth-616) and two heroes from different alternate universes.
 The two heroes each belong to a version of the team Squadron Supreme, the Squadron Supreme of Earth-712 and the Squadron Supreme of Earth-31916 respectively).
-Doctor Spectrum is a pastiche of DC's Green Lantern.
+Spectrum is a pastiche of DC's Green Lantern.